Can Humanin Peptide Support Brain Health?

 The Role of Humanin Peptide in Cognitive Performance

-Humanin peptide has been studied for its effects on memory and cognitive performance during aging.
-Studies in aged mice found that humanin improved cognitive performance and helped maintain normal brain function during aging.
+Humanin peptide has been studied for its effects on memory and cognitive performance during ageing.
+Studies in aged mice found that humanin improved cognitive performance and helped maintain normal brain function during ageing.

 Research also reported improvements in learning ability, spatial memory, and overall cognitive function in laboratory models during age-related cellular stress.

-These effects are observed in preclinical models and are associated with neuronal survival and mitochondrial function support during aging.
+These findings come from preclinical models and have been associated with neuronal survival and mitochondrial function during ageing.

-Are Lower Humanin Levels Linked to Cognitive Aging?
+Are Lower Humanin Levels Linked to Cognitive Ageing?

-Research has shown that humanin levels naturally decrease with age, and lower levels have been linked to faster age-related cognitive decline in older adults.
+Research has shown that Humanin levels tend to decline with age, and lower levels have been associated with faster cognitive decline in some studies involving older adults.

-Additional studies report lower humanin levels in age-related conditions linked to cognitive decline and brain aging, including Alzheimer’s disease and other neurodegenerative disorders.
+Additional studies have reported lower Humanin levels in age-related conditions associated with cognitive decline, including Alzheimer’s disease and other neurodegenerative disorders.

 Additional Peptides That May Support Brain Health